 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters typically need to be replaced every month and 3 inch filters ought to be swapped out every three months, dependent on the recommendations of the filter manufacturer.

 - Home habits: if you have pets in your home, it could make sense to replace your filter more often as a result of pet dander.
 If you have someone in the house that suffers from allergies or asthma, think about switching out your home’s air filter more often to help ease their symptoms.

 Now you’re likely wondering how to swap out your furnace filter.
 Inevitably this will change depending on what furnace you have, but usually:

-At Winnipeg Supply Service Experts, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Winnipeg Supply Service Experts, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 204-800-0613 or arrange an appointment with us online.

 - Open or take off the air filter panel close to the bottom of your furnace to uncover an open compartment.